-- Attach a card-style invitation to a package of candy or one of our rainbow dots personalized party supplies with a length of curling ribbon by punching a hole in one corner of the Candyland invitation.
+- Attach a card-style invitation to a pack of candy with a length of curling ribbon by punching a hole in one corner of the invite.

-- Include a Candyland sticker and some confetti with each Candyland party invitation and seal the envelope with a personalized party sticker with party information or a fun message on it!
+- Include a themed sticker and some confetti with each Candyland party invitation and seal the envelope with a personalized party sticker!

-- If you’d like to mail your invitations, wrap the party information around candy that won’t melt in the mail like Twizzlers, Laffy Taffy or even a box of jelly beans.
+- If you’re planning to mail your invitations, wrap the party information around candy that won’t melt in the mail like Twizzlers, Laffy Taffy or even a box of jelly beans.

 - Include a color card from the Candyland board game with the invite and ask the guest to dress in those colors.